DF-Stecker-Expert-Panel/DR-GW-payload/draft-ietf-payload-tetra-00.md

     a=rtpmap:99 TETRA/8000
     a=maxptime:60
     a=ptime:60
-    a=fmtp:99

 ## Offer/Answer Considerations

 The following considerations apply when using SDP Offer-Answer procedures to negotiate the use of TETRA payload in RTP:

   -  In most cases, the parameters "maxptime" and "ptime" will not affect interoperability; however, the setting of the parameters can affect the performance of the application.
-The SDP offer-answer handling of the "ptime" parameter is described in RFC3264 [@RFC3264].
-The "maxptime" parameter  **MUST** be handled in the same way.
+The SDP offer-answer handling of the "ptime" and "maxptime" parameter is described in RFC3264 [@RFC3264].
+  - Integer multiples of 30ms **SHALL** be used for ptime.
+It is recommended to use packet size of 60ms.
+Even if there is no good reason why not doing so, there is no need that ptime and maxptime parameters are negotiated symmetrically.
   -  Any unknown parameter in an offer  **SHALL** be removed in the answer.

 ##  Declarative SDP Considerations

 For declarative media, the "ptime" and "maxptime" parameter specifies the possible variants used by the sender.
-Multiple TETRA rtpmap values **MAY** be used to convey TETRA-coded voice at different packet rates.
-The receiver can then select an appropriate MELPe codec by using one of the rtpmap values.

 # IANA Considerations

-This memo requests that IANA registers [audio/TETRA].
+This memo requests that IANA registers [audio/TETRA] from section [](#Media-Type-Definition).
 The media type is also requested to be added to the IANA registry for "RTP Payload Format MIME types" (http://www.iana.org/assignments/rtp-parameters).

-# Security Considerations
+# Security Considerations {#Security}

 RTP packets using the payload format defined in this specification are subject to the security considerations discussed in the RTP specification [@!RFC3550] , and in any applicable RTP profile.
 The main security considerations for the RTP packet carrying the RTP payload format defined within this memo are confidentiality, integrity and source authenticity.
 Confidentiality is achieved by encryption of the RTP payload.
 Integrity of the RTP packets through suitable cryptographic integrity protection mechanism.
 Cryptographic systems may also allow the authentication of the source of the payload.
 A suitable security mechanism for this RTP payload format should provide confidentiality, integrity protection and at least source authentication capable of determining if an RTP packet is from a member of the RTP session or not.

 Note that the appropriate mechanism to provide security to RTP and  payloads following this memo may vary.
 It is dependent on the application, the transport, and the signaling protocol employed.
 Therefore a single mechanism is not sufficient, although if suitable  the usage of SRTP [@RFC3711] is recommended.
-Other mechanism that may be used are IPsec [@RFC4301] and TLS [@RFC4346] (RTP over TCP), but also other alternatives may exist.
+Other mechanism that may be used are IPsec [@RFC4301] and TLS [@RFC5246] (RTP over TCP), but also other alternatives may exist.

 <reference anchor='ETSI-TETRA-ISI' target='http://www.etsi.org/deliver/etsi_ts/100300_100399/1003920306/01.01.01_60/ts_1003920306v010101p.pdf'>